 Why Anchor Your Warehouse To Columbus, Ohio?

 There are several reasons why businesses large and small are choosing to rent and lease commercial property in Columbus, Ohio.
 The city has quickly become an attractive place to establish and grow professionally.
-For instance, Columbus functions as an ideal location for millennials to begin their journeys, with plenty of job opportunities after college, affordable rents, and a trendy downtown scene.
+For instance, Columbus is an ideal location for millennials to begin their journeys, with plenty of job opportunities after college, affordable rents, and a trendy downtown scene.

-Columbus is also a perfect city for families looking to settle down; the city ranks number four in Realtor.com’s Market Hotness Index because of the relative affordability in the cost of living.
+Columbus is also a perfect city for families looking to settle down; the city ranks number four in Realtor.com’s Market Hotness Index due to the relative affordability of the cost of living.
 Businesses also love that Columbus falls within proximity to many other major U.S. cities, making industrial space for lease extremely appetizing for companies seeking a convenient and streamlined process for the delivery of goods.

-Proving this boost in popularity are statistics observed by global CRE firm, JLL, which found that vacancy rates of industrial properties are at an all-time low of 4.4%; while there are over 3.2 million square feet of industrial space under construction.
+Proving this boost in popularity are statistics observed by global CRE firm, JLL, which found that vacancy rates of industrial properties for rent are at an all-time low of 4.4%.
+At the same time, there are over 3.2 million square feet of industrial space under construction.

 Additionally, Central Ohio has the second-lowest effective tax rate in the country for warehouse facilities.
 Rent and purchase costs were also found to be one of the lowest in the country, as observed by the economic development organization Columbus 2020.

 Have we convinced you that the Columbus region is impeccable for establishing your warehouse operations?
-Let’s walk you through these four practical steps to claiming and optimizing your new industrial property.
+Let’s walk you through these four practical steps to claiming and optimizing your new industrial property to rent.

 Step 1: Identify Your Needs and Options

 After years of sluggish economic growth, developers placed the construction of new industrial units and warehouse rentals in Columbus, Ohio on the back burner.
-Now, with the radical surge in demand over the last few years, prospective buyers are faced with several options when searching for prime warehouse space for rent.
-That said, you must follow specific steps before the search begins, starting with a list of your wants and needs.
+With the surge in demand over the last few years, prospective buyers have several options when searching for prime warehouse space for rent.
+You must follow specific steps before the search begins, starting with a list of your wants and needs.